-The overall goal has been to develop a comprehensive theory of computation.
+The overall goal has been to develop a comprehensive theory of computing.
 Since the outset, I have assumed that such an account must meet three criteria:

-Empirical: It must do justice to-by explaining or providing the wherewithal with which to explain-the full range of computational practice;
+1. Empirical: It must do justice to-by explaining or at least supplying the wherewithal with which to explain-the full range of computational practice;